MicrosoftDocs/azure-docs/articles/container-apps/quickstart-code-to-cloud.md

 ## Prepare the GitHub repository

 Navigate to the repository for your preferred language and fork the repository.
-Click the **Fork** button at the top of the page to fork the repo to your account.
+Select the **Fork** button at the top of the page to fork the repo to your account.

 - [C#](https://github.com/azure-samples/containerapps-albumapi-csharp)
 - [Go](https://github.com/azure-samples/containerapps-albumapi-go)